Patchalv/boss-machine/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-A big shout out to [Codecademy](https://www.codecademy.com/) who I'm currently doing the Full-Stack Engeineer career path with.
-This project was part of my open-ended project for the Front-end engineer component.
+A big shout out to [Codecademy](https://www.codecademy.com/) who I'm currently doing the Full-Stack Engeineer career path with!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>